 The best part about the creation of groups is that one can create a group from a collection of tools such as SharePoint, Planner, different Outlook platforms, Teams and more.
-You can pick the right tool to get started with groups based on the type of group you wish to create.
+You can pick the right tool to start with groups based on the type of group you wish to create.

-How Office 365 Groups work
+How Groups work